How Trump waged war on his own government

 The White House fast-tracked the new regulations.
 They were far enough along that Trump would brag at a campaign rally in Nevada last week that his administration had made sure shower heads and dishwashers gave powerful blasts of water, regardless of the extra energy use.
 It would be like the old days.

-The dishwasher rule was finalized this week.
+The dishwasher rule was finalized last week.
 Environmental groups are gearing up for a lawsuit.
 The shower-head rule could still make it across the finish line — or be killed by a new administration in Washington.

 Andrew Ba Tran and Alice Crites contributed to this report.